filsan-1/budgeting-simple/README.md

-simple budjeting made with rust
+simple budgeting made with rust